Battle of Phase Line Bullet: Sudden contact and retreat

+Moments later, a M-113 medic vehicle arrived on scene and began CPR on SGT Gentry while SPC Sholle attempted to apply a tourniquet to SFC Egan’s leg.
+It is notable that SGT Gentry bravely fought to survive for almost ten minutes before succumbing to his injuries.
+The medical SGT who attempted to revive SGT Gentry gave CPR until passing out.
+Consequently, the medic SGT’s crewman, Private ?, had to assume the track commander position.
+While lying in a vehicle stretcher, the Private, new to the Army, asked SFC Egan how to return to the aid station.
+SFC Egan, by now having received several doses of morphine, looked at his wrist compass and instructed the Private to “go that way.”
+Even though mall compasses located within armored vehicles are ineffective, the medic vehicle eventually arrived to the aid station.

 The disabled A-22, A-36 and A-24 were left abandoned on the battleground, while A-31, although heavily damaged by friendly tank fire, was able to pull back.
 All the surviving Bradleys were raked by machine gun fire and shell splinters, but they remained operational.

 Aftermath

 American forces could not find a breach in the northern Iraqi lines until the first hours of February 27.
 The commander of the 3rd Armored Division, General Paul Funk, ordered to stop the assault until daylight.
 Funk requested air support from 24 Apache helicopters, A-10 aircraft and artillery to deal with the Iraqi positions at night.
 Later in the morning, 7th Cav scouts found the hulls of 18 APCs and IFVs, mostly BMP-1s, and six T-72s disabled or abandoned by their crews.
 The commander of Alpha troop, Captain Gerald Davie, acknowledged that his force was "ten times too close to the enemy than we would choose to be."